[September 2020, updated September 2022]

 2) Figure out when you get your best work done.
 Personally, I use mornings for deep work and afternoons for admin work (emails, scholarship searching, etc.)

 3) Start your work day by reading and summarizing one paper related to your research.
 If you get nothing else done that day, you will have at least read one paper.
+UPDATE: Alternatively, use 15 minutes to 1 hour every morning to slowly work on a paper.
+Just open up the file, see if you have anything to say.
+Even if it’s just to vent about the project.

 4) Create an Excel Gantt chart to schedule all major deadlines for the upcoming years: course deadlines, scholarships, comprehensive exam, proposal defense, conference deadlines, etc.